jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Hippopotamus.md

 RacialMods: +10 Stealth underwater
 Languages:
 SQ: hold breath
+SpecialAbilities:
+  Capsize (Ex): >
-SpecialAbilities: Capsize (Ex) A hippopotamus can overturn a boat of its size or smaller by ramming it as a charge attack and making a CMB check.
+    A hippopotamus can overturn a boat of its size or smaller by ramming it as a charge attack and making a CMB check.
 The DC of this check is 25 or the result of the boat captain's Profession (sailor) check, whichever is higher.
+  Sweat (Ex): >
-Sweat (Ex) A hippo's reddish sweat protects it from nonlethal damage from hot environments, and grants it a +2 racial bonus on saving throws against nonmagical disease.
+    A hippo's reddish sweat protects it from nonlethal damage from hot environments, and grants it a +2 racial bonus on saving throws against nonmagical disease.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: